mlanza/ai-literacy/201/11-scaling-signal.md

 You clicked "Export as JPEG," dragged the slider toward "Smaller File Size," and lost a little sharpness.
 Fuzzy edges.
 Muted colors.
 You weren’t just shrinking an image—you were deciding how much of it mattered.

-High compression = small file, fast load, fuzzy details.
+High compression = small file, fast load, fuzzy details.<br>
-Low compression = crisp image, heavy file, full fidelity.
+Low compression = crisp image, heavy file, full fidelity.<br>

 You’re used to that tradeoff with pictures.
 You probably accept it.
 What you might not realize is: **you’re doing the same thing with words.**